-FTC Announces Increases to HSR Notification Thresholds for 2018February 2018
+FTC Announces Increases to HSR Notification Thresholds for 2019February 2019

-On January 26, 2018, the Federal Trade Commission (“FTC”) announced annual increases to the notification thresholds for premerger filings required by the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (the “HSR Act”).
+On February 15, 2019, the Federal Trade Commission (“FTC”) announced annual increases to the notification thresholds for premerger filings required by the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (the “HSR Act”).
 The HSR Act generally requires parties to transactions—e.g., mergers, joint ventures, acquisitions of assets or voting securities—that meet certain thresholds to file premerger notifications with both the FTC and the United States Department of Justice (“DOJ”), and observe a statutory waiting period prior to closing.
-The annual increases are expected to become effective in late February/early March of 2018, 30 days after their publication in the Federal Register, and will apply to all transactions that close on or after the effective date.
+The annual increases are expected to become effective in mid-to-late March of 2019, 30 days after their publication in the Federal Register, and will apply to all transactions that close on or after the effective date.

 The size-of-transaction test will be met if, as a result of the transaction, the acquiring party’s aggregate holdings in the acquired party (as calculated under the HSR Act) will exceed any one of the notification thresholds.
 A proposed transaction that satisfies the size-of-transaction test may require an HSR notification if the size-of-person test (discussed below) is also met and no exemptions apply.